Jimmy Kimmel Live!: 2025 suspension

+2026 FCC scrutiny

+In September 2026, Kimmel said that an interview with Democratic U.S. Senate candidate James Talarico would not air on ABC and would instead be released on YouTube, citing concerns about scrutiny from the Federal Communications Commission over political candidate appearances.
+Talarico's similar situation when interviewed on The Late Show with Stephen Colbert after FCC threats led to increased viewership of the interview that was referred to as an example as the Streisand effect, and according to Variety, Kimmel's interview with Talarico reached 5 million views in a span of 24 hours.

 Production

 Contrary to its name, Kimmel has not aired live editions regularly since 2004; instead, it is recorded at 4:30 p.m.
 Pacific Time (7:30 p.m.
 Eastern) on the day of broadcast outside special episodes.
 The program switched to taped broadcasts after actor Thomas Jane guested and standards and practices was unable to easily bleep censor a sudden barrage of profanity from Jane to test their limits.

 Until 2009, new episodes aired five nights a week, while from 2009 to 2012, the Friday episode was a rebroadcast of a recent episode.
 Starting with the January 2013 move, the Friday episode was retitled Jimmy Kimmel Live!
 This Week, showing highlights from the entire week of shows.
 However, the show has since reverted to airing a rebroadcast of a recent episode on Fridays, although current events have caused the show to occasionally air new Friday episodes.

 On January 8, 2025, it was announced that Jimmy Kimmel Live! would suspend production due to the then-ongoing wildfires in the Southern California region, where El Capitan, the filming spot for the show, is located.
 On January 13, it was announced that the show would resume production at El Capitan effective immediately.